 - Whenever Le Chiffre uses his inhaler he puffs out - thus exhaling (rather than inhaling) his medicine.

 - When Bond is poisoned, he is advised to use the defribilator and combopen.
 The former is not used as it can increase the dysrhythmia, while the latter would have no effect.

 - Doctor Strange doesn't so much fail the medical boards as it smears its snot all over the surgical team, contaminating everyone.
-It's gross incompetence like being unmasked in the room or washing one's hands too quickly (a bad scrub) followed by masking up (now your hands are contaminated) followed by gloving up.
+It's gross incompetence like being unmasked in the room or washing one's hands too quickly (a bad scrub) followed by masking up (now your hands are contaminated) followed by gloving up, nor should they have painted nails (for infection control purposes).
 The movie also apparently has no idea what roles doctors actually have, demonstrates absolutely awful skills when it comes to interacting with patients, and does not seem to understand medical administration.
 And the violations of HIPPA (patient privacy) border on comical.

 - Penryn and the End of Days:

 - Apparently only one human who can't even suture straight developed and performed the operations done on the low demons.
 Later it's revealed he can reattach wings, despite there being no mention of his education on angel biology/anatomy.